rendermani/whmcs-ascio-tools/README.md

-# Ascio Installer, Setting-Editor and Product importer
+# Ascio installer/updater, setting-editor and product-importer

-Right now only for SSL, but will be for all other Ascio-Plugins in future.
+For now only for SSL, but will be for all other Ascio-Plugins in future.

 ## Installation